sensu/sensu-docs/content/sensu-go/5.0/guides/clustering.md

 ### Traditional Computer Instance

+_NOTE: The remainder of this guide uses on disk configuration.
+If you are using an ephemeral computer instance, you can use `sensu-backend start help` to see examples of etcd command line flags.
+The below configuration file entries will translate to sensu-backend flags._

 #### Sensu Backend Configuration

 Below are example configuration snippets from `/etc/sensu/backend.yml` using a 3 node cluster.
 The nodes are named `backend-1`, `backend-2` and `backend-3` with IP addresses `10.0.0.1`, `10.0.0.2` and `10.0.0.3`, respectively.

 _NOTE: This backend configuration assumes you have setup and installed the sensu-backend on all the nodes you will use in your cluster.
-You can use our [installation and configuration guide][14] guide to do so._
+You can use our [installation and configuration guide][14] guide if you have not done so_

 **backend-1**